Fatjon-Gash1/ecommerce-backend-ts/docs/classes/PaymentService.md

 #### Remarks

-This method can only be called by admins.
+This method can only be called by support or admins.

 ***